teamtreasure02/grain-steel-stdlib/readme.md

 ## functions provided

+**currently implemented:**
-- `andmap` - apply predicate to all items, return true if all pass
+- `andmap` - apply predicate to all items, return true if all pass ✅

+**planned (coming soon!):**
 - `ormap` - apply predicate to all items, return true if any pass
-- `string-trim` - remove whitespace from string edges
-- `string-split` - split string by delimiter
+- additional string utilities as needed by grain network
-- `string-join` - join list of strings with separator

-(more coming as needed!)
+(note: string-trim, string-split, string-join already exist in teamtreasure02/grainorder/steel-strings.scm - we may move them here for community use!)

 ---